Rari-Capital/rari-dApp/src/rari-sdk/docs/pools/stable.md

 * Parameters:
     * `currencyCode`: A string indicating the symbol of the currency to withdraw.
     * `amount`: A `BN` (scaled by 10 to the power of the decimal precision of `currencyCode`) indicating the withdrawal amount.
-* Return value: A `BN` (scaled by 1e18) indicating the USD amount that would actually be removed from the sender's RSP balance.
+* Return value: An array containing a `BN` (scaled by 1e18) indicating the USD amount that would actually be removed from the sender's RSP balance and a `BN` (scaled by 1e18) indicating the 0x exchange protocol fee (if any).

 ### **Withdraw funds from Rari:** `pools.stable.withdrawals.withdraw(currencyCode, amount, maxUsdAmount, options)`